neuegram/Ghost/README.md

 Run `go get github.com/hako/casper` then enter your API keys and you can start using this library.

-Not everything has been tested since but the basics still work.
-But feel free to contribute, this library is actively maintained. :)

 You can take a look at the documentation [here](https://github.com/mgp25/SC-API/wiki/API-v2-Research) and [here](https://github.com/cuonic/SnapchatDevWiki/wiki).

 #### Snapchat Registration CLI